karthickbharathwaj97/React-Learning/day8.md

 ● How do you create Nested Routes react-router-dom configuration

--> We use to add children to that parent route comoponent.
+-> We use to add children to that parent route component.

 eg.